DaftMobile/ReduKt/redukt-test-thunk/README.md

 Testing thunks is very similar to testing middlewares described [here](../redukt-test/README.md#testing-middlewares-basics), and you should start there.
-Examples below shows simple example of testing thunks:
+Simple examples below shows thunk testing flow:

 * For `Thunk`: